These sugar free peanut butter cookies are a super easy-to-make, quick recipe for delicious, golden brown, healthy cookies.

 Step 2: Drop By Tablespoon Size Amounts Onto Prepared Baking Sheet

-Or you can skip the cooking spray and instead line the cookie sheet with parchment paper.
+Or, you can skip the cooking spray and instead line the cookie sheet with parchment paper (Amazon).

 One batch of this recipe makes approximately 15 cookies.

-Step 3: Use a Fork To Form a Criss-Cross on Each Cookie
+Step 3: Use a Fork To Form a Crisscross Pattern on Each Cookie

-This recipe requires just a little bit of extra TLC to make the criss-cross pattern using a fork.
+This recipe requires just a little bit of extra TLC to make the fork marks with the back of a fork.

 Because the batter is a tad stickier than traditional cookie batter, just be gentle when lifting up the fork after pressing down into each cookie.